One Day as a Lion

-One Day as a Lion was an alternative rock supergroup that was started in 2008 by Zack de la Rocha, the vocalist of Rage Against the Machine, and Jon Theodore, former drummer of The Mars Volta and current drummer of Queens of the Stone Age.
+One Day as a Lion was a rap rock supergroup that was started in 2008 by Zack de la Rocha, the vocalist of Rage Against the Machine, and Jon Theodore, former drummer of The Mars Volta and then-current drummer of Queens of the Stone Age.
 The duo blended elements of rock and hip hop.
 One Day as a Lion released their eponymous debut EP in July 2008 on the Anti- label.